pokeheadroom/RENDER96-HD-TEXTURE-PACK/README.md

 [Nugget](https://twitter.com/7h3nugg3tm4st3R) - Worked on Tiny huge island painting

-Shoutouts to [Cupscale](https://github.com/n00mkrad/cupscale) by [N00MKRAD](https://www.patreon.com/n00mkrad) from the [Game Upscale](https://discord.gg/nbB4A5F) discord server which as of lately i have been using a lot to further enhance some of the old texture finds we've coming across. go support him if you can
+Shoutouts to the [Game Upscale](https://discord.gg/nbB4A5F) discord server and to [N00MKRAD](https://www.patreon.com/n00mkrad) creator of [Cupscale](https://github.com/n00mkrad/cupscale) which is a tool that as of lately i have been using a lot to further enhance some of the old texture finds we've been coming across. go support him if you can

 *RESRGAN contributors*